corda/corda-docs/content/en/docs/cenm/1.5/signing-service.md

 ### Asynchronous signing

-In 1.4 a new asynchronous infrastructure has been added to the plugins.
+In 1.4 a new asynchronous infrastructure was added to the plugins.
 If your plugin does not sign requests immediately, you can easily return a tracking id (`String` type) and the Signing Service will keep checking whether the plugin has already signed that particular request.